Mastic Villages: Mesta Chios

 As you wander through the streets of Mesta, you’ll be charmed by the whitewashed homes with brightly-colored shutters and doors.
 And if you’re lucky enough to be here during the harvest season (August to October), you’ll be treated to the sights and smells of mastic being gathered and processed.
 It’s truly a unique experience!

-How to reach Mesta.
+How to reach Mesta

 Another option is to rent a car, which is probably the best option if you plan to stay on the island for more than five days – a week.
 Again, a car will get you to Mesta in 35 minutes, and prices for different car rentals vary.